halkyonio/container-images/README.md

 docker push quay.io/halkyonio/spring-boot-maven-s2i:snapshot
 ```

-**Remark**: Yiu can change the version of Spring, Dekorate, ... to be packaged within the image using the `--build-arg KEY=VAL` property
+**Remark**: You can change the version of Spring, Dekorate, ... to be packaged within the image using the `--build-arg KEY=VAL` property

 ## Supervisord image